AckerlyXu/heima/articles/automation/index.md

 ---
 # Automation Documentation

 Learn how to use Automation to save time and increase the reliability of regular administrative tasks performed in a cloud environment.
-Tutorials, API references, and other documentation show you how to automate processes using runbooks or automate configuration management using Desired State Configuration.
+Tutorials, API references, and other documentation show you how to automate processes using runbooks.

 <ul class="panelContent cardsFTitle">
     <li>